IBM-Security/verify-operator/docs/Design.md

 The operator controller is pretty simple.
 It will just:

 1. Start the HTTP server;
 2. Watch for IBMSecurityVerify custom resource requests.
-We will only support the creation of a single custom resource.
-We will also need to validate that the tenantSecret field corresponds to a known secret.
+When a new custom resource is created the operator will simply validate that the specified tenantSecret field corresponds to a known secret, and that the secret contains the required fields.
+The required fields include: `client_id`, `client_secret`, `discovery_endpoint`.

-> XXX: I don't think that there is any point in allow multiple custom resources to be created.
-Otherwise we would need to mandate an additional annotation in the deployment descriptors to explain which 'tenant' needs to be used.

 A custom resource will look like the following: